rschristopher/rschristopher.github.io/src/pow/index.md

  highly competitive (and adversarial) zero sum game.

-For those foolish enough to get into this game
+For those foolish enough to play this game
  -- *and for some it's more a matter of fate than want* -- the only way to be successful is a